stefansundin/bottlerocket-bootstrap-associate-eip/README.md

 }
 ```

-You only need `ec2:DescribeAddresses` if you want to use the `Filters` option.
+You can remove some of these actions depending on how you use the program.

 ## Troubleshooting